risingphoenixtc/shibashibase2/pages/workplace-tai-chi-our-clients.md

 ---
 **Tai Chi for organisations & corporate clients we have worked with.**

-Wales TUC - Mental Health- Seminar
+Wales TUC - Mental Health- Seminari

 South Wales Fire Service